 Moreover, the questions from both the tests are based on your high school-level maths.
 However, GMAT tends to focus more on your critical thinking and problem-solving skills while GRE asks straightforward questions like multiple choice or numeric entry, but the GRE’s scoring algorithm is complex.
 In the GRE, your performance in the first section decides the difficulty level of the whole second section.
 However, the GMAT is more flexible in that case as the difficulty level of each question changes based on your response to the previous question.

 The math questions in the GMAT exam are considered to be more advanced; hence, your basics should be strong and you should have good logical skills to solve them.
-If your math skills are exceptional, we would recommend you take GMAT, as most of the business schools accept the test.
+If your math skills are exceptional, we would recommend you take GMAT for MBA or business programs, as most of the business schools accept the test.
 However, the decision entirely depends on your comfort level.

 Analytical Writing Assessment